mil/School/Fall-2013/PHIL-2115/Midterm/study-guide.md

             * Socrates says that it is a part of the form.
 If sail falls down.
             * When I share in the form of being human am I sharing a part of the form of being human or in the whole form of being human.
             * If a part --- give the principle of sublimity.
 If a whole -- gotta give up the principle of seperation
+- Explain how the "third-man" arugment is an objection to Plato's Theory of the Forms.
+Why does Socrates use of though or thinking not suffice as an answer to this objection in *Parmenides 132b-c*?
+Do you think this objection seriously undermine Plato's theory?
+Why or why not?
+    * Plato's Theory of the Forms.
+    * The Third Man Argument
+        - An objection to Plato's Theory of the Forms
+        - If you have three large things and all have the form of largeness, then the form of largness is also large,
+        - New Set of large things
+        - Follow an infinite regresses
+        - People in this classroom are the form of students, then lump that form of students in with all particular sutents, then you have a new set, some word apply to that set that makes them all common.. put all together as instances of students --> new form
+        - "Uniqueness cannot be sustained if commanality is true"

-- 7. Explain challenge of relational predicates to Plato's Theory of the forms.
-You may not appeal to the examples of master and slave discussed in lecture;  generate your own examples to illustate the problem clearly., Do you think this is a devasting objection?
+- Explain the challenge of relation predicates to Plato's Theory of the Forms.
+You may *not* appeal to the example of master and slave discussed in lecture; generate your own example(s) to illustrate the problem clearly.
+Do you think this is a devestating objection?
 Why or why not?
     * Cannot concieve of a master indepent of a slave.
     * Father Son Mother Child
     * Horse/Horseman, relational predicates can't  define one without defining the other